How much does Google really care about my business? A lot, a little, not at all? Does Google really care?

 Google’s goal is to serve up true and accurate results for Googlers.
 So, they’re on the lookout for signals that can help them divide the “brand names” (that have evidence of a completely satisfied client base) from the “generics” (the sites that Google classifies as having a poor customer experience).
 In basic terms, Google appreciates when some of the guesswork around a website’s level of quality is verified for them by an independent third party, so it’s a good idea to encourage happy customers to leave reviews and testimonials on your own website, on Google and on any trusted review sites.

-Many services have on-page SEO techniques to help with natural search, yet fewer are spending time on off-page search engine optimization.
+Many services have on-page SEO techniques to help with natural search, yet fewer are spending time on off-page search engine optimisation.
 Putting in the effort to improve off-page SEO could be the competitive advantage your company requires to rise to the top of Google’s organic search results.
 But by incorporating some off-page search engine optimization into your digital marketing strategy, such as developing an effective presence on social media platforms as well as third-party platforms, you indicate to Google that you’re a brand that they should care about.

 Get your business reviewed